ISE-S46/Supabase_Notes/README.md

 # Supabase Notes
-Supabase Notes is a web-based application that allows users to create, manage, and store notes.
+Supabase Notes is a web application made with React and Supabase that allows users to manage their notes.

 ## Features
 - **Real-time Database**: Instant synchronization of notes across devices.